Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

 <br>
 <br>

-To better organize our code, we're going to export this function from a service module we'll use to define special utility functions for tasks like this.
+To organize our code, we'll export this function from a service module for special utility functions like this.

 <br>
 <br>